January 25, 2020

-This value must be copied inside your capture under Advanced Web Options > Click on element.
+Copy this value inside your capture under Advanced Web Options > Click on element.

-Now, Blitapp will click on the button to accept the cookie before taking a screenshot, so you won’t see the banner in your images.
+Now, Blitapp will click on the button to accept the cookie before taking a screenshot so that you won’t see the banner in your images.

 document.querySelector("#cmpContainer > div > div > div.css-13we0ur > div.css-14xb8m-buttonContainerStyles > button.css-8k87rr-button-defaultSize-iconDefault-iconRight-mobileButtonStyles").click();